SaraElbesomy4/Natural_Languages_Detection/README.md

 In this project I tried 3 different ML models: Logistic regression, Support vector machine and Multi-layer perceptron neural network.I tried all of them with 2 different features extractores: Bag of words and TF-IDF.
 Therefore, I have 6 models to compare and find the best one.

 ### Results:
-As shown in the following table, I got high acccuracies over all the models.
+As shown in the following table, I got high acccuracies over all the models but the highest accuracy has been achieved by Logistic regression model with BoW.

 <p align="center">
   <img src="https://github.com/SaraElbesomy4/Natural_Languages_Detection/blob/main/Images/Results.PNG"  width="600" height="134" alt="Results" />